Kiffhost/exalted-scripture-understanding/Charms/Sidereals/House of Journeys/Any Journeys Ability/Legitimate Ownership Benefit.md

 -  A manse to which she’s attuned.
 -  A building she legally owns or holds legitimate authority over.
 -  A ship or similar vehicle she’s piloted this story or that she owns or holds legitimate authority over.
--  The Bureau of Destiny, if she’s in its employ.
+-  The [[Lore/Factions/Bureau of Destiny|Bureau of Destiny]], if she’s in its employ.